-Description: Students will have a unique opportunity to immerse themselves in applied research focused on the social, economic, and political context and experiences of “earners and learners,” or those who work and attend college in Los Angeles County.
-We will examine how working students navigate barriers and opportunities in fulfilling their career and other goals.
-Students will be a part of the UCLA Labor Center research project that has documented the impact of working on education and vice versa, for earners and learners.
+Description: Students engage in applied research focused on social, economic, and political context and experiences of workers and learners, or those who work and attend college in Los Angeles County.
+Examination of how working students navigate barriers and opportunities in fulfilling their career and other goals.
+Participants participate in UCLA Labor Center study to assess intersections and costs of working and attending school.
+Please note that we are accepting students on a rolling basis.

 - 8 units of course credit are valid for upper division credit; can also be used towards the Labor Studies or related field (first check with departmental advisor).

 - This program fulfills the Labor Studies Major Capstone Requirement.